toniarnold/aspnettest/doc/blazor.md

 Instead, the `ITestFocus` static class in `asplib.blazor` provides an `EndRender` resp. `EndRenderAsync` extension method to synchronize the tests.

+Read about the [SpecFlow integration](specflow.md) in its own documentation.

 ## Quickstart